 When I left school, rather than go to university, I had a go at plumbing and landscape gardening.
 I enjoyed doing both, but my body wasn’t happy… not just because I have HNPP, but because I’m also very allergic to common plants and to some of the materials I was working with.

 I tried taking precautions and making sure I gave my body opportunities to recover, and I was able to carry on to some degree, but eventually, I had to stop because my hand stopped working for a while and I was getting periodic episodes of numbness across my body.
 I’d been learning skills so that I could go into property development, but it was clear that I needed to rethink my future.

-I’m not undertaking this epic walk without thinking through the potential long-term dangers.
+I didn’t undertake this epic walk without thinking through the potential long-term dangers.
 I have had many discussions with consultants and have devised a strategy of rest breaks/rest days and gained a greater knowledge of signs of unseen damage so that I’ll know when or if I need to consider abandoning my expedition.

-I would appreciate it if you could all get behind me on this.
-My aim is to get this mostly invisible, under-represented illness recognised.
-And to encourage people to be more aware of the effects of invisible illnesses and to encourage people to help and support, even champion, people who are suffering.
+My aim in undertaking this expedition is to get this mostly invisible, under-represented disabling condition recognized.
+And to encourage people to be more aware of the effects of invisible illnesses and encourage them to help and support, even champion, people who are suffering.

 Money raised will go towards funding the walk and Dr Jun Li’s research.
 He is actively involved in helping and supporting people with this horrible condition and his research needs funding.

 I am keeping a diary, monitoring the effects on my body, and sharing my experiences with his team so that he can get a better picture of the effects of long-term exercise.